 The Embolisation Process

-History of EmbolisationIn the late 1980s a group under the direction of Professor Jacques Ravina, a French gynaecologist, embolised uterine arteries in patients who started bleeding post-operatively.
+History of EmbolisationIn the late 1980s a group under the direction of Professor Jacques Ravina, cialis 40mg a French gynaecologist, thumb embolised uterine arteries in patients who started bleeding post-operatively.
 Radiologists started to embolise the uterine arteries pre-operatively to reduce bleeding.
 Patients started to cancel surgery as their symptoms improved.

 In the case of uterine fibroids small particles are introduced into the arteries supplying the uterus and fibroids and block them.
 The fibroids, thus starved of blood shrivel and die.
 There is enough blood supply to the uterus from other arteries (usually the one supplying the ovaries) for the uterus to maintain normal function and fertility.